slowernews/wisdom-tldr/README.md

 -- Derek Sivers*

 > *"The empire long divided, must unite; long united, must divide."
--- Anonymous*
+-- Unknown*

-> *"After me will come the one who will prove that I wasn't that bad."
+> *"After me will come the one who will prove that I wasn’t that bad."
--- Anonymous*
+-- Unknown*

 > *"A prophet has no honour in his own country."
 -- Bible (John 4: 44)*